About

 When I research well-known haunted places, I go far beyond the popular legends.
 For me, it’s a personal challenge to discover the truth.

-As a location scout…
+As a remote location scout…

-I’ve identified general “hot spots” where TV producers are likely to find multiple haunts for several shows.
+Also, I identify locations where TV producers are likely to find multiple haunts for several shows.
 (It’s easier to film several shows in one area, even if they’re aired weeks or months apart.)

-But it also means that I can stop for a dozen donuts at Dunkin’s, and nobody asks for my autograph.
+I choose not to be in front of the camera.
+I like my privacy.
+I’m not quite a recluse, but some might use that term.
+As I see it, this means that I can stop for a dozen donuts at Dunkin’s, and nobody asks for my autograph.

 For me, the trade-offs are worth it.

-Meanwhile, I’ve been featured at…
+I’ve been featured at…

 How I became interested in ghosts